AshleyF/Forthkit/library/turtle/readme.md

 # Turtle Graphics

 Turtle graphics implementation in Forth.
-It's built on the [`pixels`](../pixels/) library and is meant to run on the [interpreter](../../interpreter/) and future VMs.
+It's built on the [`pixels`](../pixels/) library and is meant to run on the [interpreter](../../interpreter/) and will be ported to future VMs.

-The Turtle starts at the center of the canvas, heading "North".
-You may `go` to another point or `head` in another direction (or use `pose` to accomplish both at once). `start` to clear the canvas and reset the pose.
+The Turtle starts at the center of the canvas, heading _North_.
+You may `go` to another point or `head` in another direction (or use `pose` to do both at once). `start` to clear the canvas and reset the pose.
 Use `turn` and `move` to draw.
 There is no pen-up/down, but instead a `jump` which moves without plotting.

 Test it with some demos: [`sh ./test.sh`](./test.sh) or play with it interactively: [`sh ./play.sh`](./play.sh)